-- 1. The Payhonin Reconciliation St. Albert Engagement Report 2019 be received as information. - 2.
-That the GPFC recommend to Council at its September 16, 2019 Regular Meeting that the Land Acknowledgements listed under Recommendation 4 in the Engagement Report are adopted, both formal and informal, to be used at City of St. Albert gatherings, events, on print material, and throughout municipal spaces. - 3.
-Administration be directed to prepare a prioritized implementation plan for the Engagement Report Recommendations to be brought back to Council in Q4 2019.
+1. That the Payhonin Reconciliation St. Albert Engagement Report 2019 provided as an attachment to the September 16, 2019 agenda report entitled Payhonin Reconciliation Circle Recommendations be received as information.

+2. That the Land Acknowledgements listed under Recommendation 4 in the Engagement Report are adopted, both formal and informal, to be used at City of St. Albert gatherings, events, on print material, and throughout municipal spaces.